Memoir of a Snail poster

 Theme

-Grace's father tells the twins that "life is what happens when you're making other plans" and encourages them to find beauty in small things, establishing the film's meditation on finding meaning amid chaos and loss.
+Grace's father tells the twins that "life is what happens while you're making other plans," introducing the film's theme about accepting life's unpredictability and finding connection despite trauma.

 3